RobDavenport/Game-Design/Projects/Concept/Dice Based Roguelike.md

 Alternate 2:
 No block, just HP + damage.
 Cards have no cost, but dice can be used to "boost" the outcome, which are limited per use

+Alternate 3:
+All cards are "played" each turn, instead, players just allocate dice into the cards accordingly.